MWatty/the-office-memory-game-pet-edition/README.md

 * The overlay features were tested by clicking to play a game, winning a game and losing a game.
 The overlay features worked as expected.
 However, it was observed that with the overlays taking over the entire page there was no room for the user to exit the game should they wish to.
 As part of the user stories the game should be simple to navigate and there should be no entrapment of the user.
-* To resolve this issue the overlays were amended so that the navigation bar is on display and the home button accessible.
+* To resolve this issue the overlays were amended so that the navigation bar is on display and the home button accessible at all times

 #### Card Game Cards
-* As per the instructions it was expected that game should function as follows, users clicks on a card, this card has an image of a dog, user clicks on a second card this also has an image of a dog, if cards matched the images of the dogs stay, if not they flip back over.
+* As per the instructions it was expected that game should function as follows; users clicks on a card, this card has an image of a dog, user clicks on a second card this also has an image of a dog, if cards matched the images of the dogs stay, if not they flip back over.
-The user has to match all cards to win the game.
+The user must match all cards to win the game.
 * The expectation of the game is that the user cannot click on cards in certain circumstances including when a card is already flipped, when the game is paused and when checking for a match.
 * The game was tested on various devices and works as expected.